Mandatory Palestine: Beginning of Zionist insurgency

 The Jewish Lehi (Fighters for the Freedom of Israel) and Irgun (National Military Organisation) movements initiated violent uprisings against the British Mandate in the 1940s.
 On 6 November 1944, Eliyahu Hakim and Eliyahu Bet Zuri (members of Lehi) assassinated Lord Moyne in Cairo.
 Moyne was the British Minister of State for the Middle East and the assassination is said by some to have turned British Prime Minister Winston Churchill against the Zionist cause.
 After the assassination of Lord Moyne, the Haganah kidnapped, interrogated, and turned over to the British many members of the Irgun ("The Hunting Season"), and the Jewish Agency Executive decided on a series of measures against "terrorist organisations" in Palestine.
 Irgun ordered its members not to resist or retaliate with violence, so as to prevent a civil war.

 After the Second World War: Insurgency and the Partition Plan

 The three main Jewish underground forces later united to form the Jewish Resistance Movement and carry out several attacks and bombings against the British administration.
 In 1946, the Irgun blew up the King David Hotel in Jerusalem, the southern wing of which was the headquarters of the British administration, killing 92 people.
 Following the bombing, the British Government began interning illegal Jewish immigrants in Cyprus.

+On 12 November 1947, two weeks before the United Nations voted on partitioning, British soldiers attacked a house in Ra'anana where a Lehi training course for young people was being held.
+Four trainees aged 16–18 and their 19-year-old instructor were murdered as a calculated retribution against Lehi during the attack known as Murder of Youths in Ra'anana by British Soldiers.
+In 2001 over 5,000 documents that were declassified by the Israeli State Archives revealed deaths and killing of Jews at the hands of British soldiers, which were covered up by claiming self defense acts or accidents.
+This included the shooting of the 5 teenagers in Raanana.

 In 1948, the Lehi assassinated Count Bernadotte, the UN mediator, in Jerusalem.
 Yitzak Shamir, a future Prime Minister of Israel, was one of the conspirators.